 Also M Nô, 2014:

-Velhosmestres.com: the description matches with the capoeira from the below photo, however we are waiting M Nô to verify this.
+NB!
+Velhosmestres.com: M Nô and Nivaldo Moraes Paes confirmed that in the photos is Zeca himself.
 We also tried to show the family ties between mestres Besouro, Zeca, Cobrinha Verde e Gato Preto.

-We know only, that Pirrô was older than the brothers Nilton (Nilton Moraes Paes) and Cutica (Nelson Moraes Paes) and that the three bahians learned with Zeca.
-Appearantly the brothers lived in Massaranduba and visited Zeca and Pirrô in Uruguai (the distance of not even one kilometer).
+Nilton (Nilton Moraes Paes) was the first learn capoeira with Ninho from Ribeira and they had rodas on the Argolo Square which was situated between Massaranduba and Jardim Cruzeiro.
+Nilton and Cutica (or Índio, Nelson Moraes Paes) also learned with Pierrô and the three bahians learned with Zeca.
+The brothers lived in Massaranduba and visited Zeca and Pierrô in Uruguai (the distance of not even one kilometer).

-Now about the Moraes Paes family there is more information.
-There were at least three brothers.
-Besides Nilton (16/Oct/1937 - before 1979) and Cutica (? - before 1979) there was also Fernando Olímpio Paes Filho, known as Fernandinho or Mano (26/Mar/1948 - 5/May/2001), who became famous in Rio.
-It's interesting to note that Mano learned with M Caiçara and M Gaguinho Preto.
+In the Moraes Paes family there were 19 children: 14 boys and 5 girls, the first being Nilton.
+Besides him (16/Oct/1937 - before 1979) and Cutica (1941 - 26/Dec/1970) who also practiced capoeira was Fernando Olímpio Paes Filho, known as Fernandinho or Mano (26/Mar/1948 - 5/May/2001), who became famous in Rio.
+He learned with his borther Nilton and later became Caiçara's contra-mestre.
+Silvestre, also Caiçara's contra-mestre, signed his diploma.

-Everaldo Arcanjo de Assis, known as Gaguinho Preto (12/Jun/1934 - 29/Apr/2002) learned with Menino Gordo da Curva Grande, with Roque and Victor H.U., passing by Pastinha's CECA and Zeca do Uruguai.
+Everaldo Arcanjo de Assis, known as Gaguinho Preto (12/Jun/1934 - 29/Apr/2002) was born in the Curva Grande neighborhood and learned with Menino Gordo da Curva Grande, with Roque and Victor H.U., passing by Pastinha's CECA and Zeca do Uruguai.

 He was part of the group of Pirrô, Cobrinha do Morro (Pedro Caipora - one of the most dangerous), Risadinha da Rua Chile, Edinho do Uruguai, Ninho, Cacua, Cutica, João Caveirinha - berimbau player, Nilton, Edinho Bufo-Bufo and Mestre Zeca do Uruguai in the Lower City of Salvador, Bahia.